nerab/dropcaster/VISION.markdown

 [![Build Status](https://travis-ci.org/nerab/dropcaster.png?branch=master)](https://travis-ci.org/nerab/dropcaster)

   _This project is developed with the [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) method.
-This file describes the functionality that is actually implemented, whereas the [VISION](VISION.md) reflects the vision where the tool should go._
+This file contains the vision, whereas the [README](README.md) reflects the functionality that is actually implemented._

 [Dropcaster](http://rubydoc.info/gems/dropcaster/file/README.md) is a podcast feed generator for the command line.
 It is most simple to use with Dropbox, but works equally well with any other hoster.